You shall know the truth and the truth shall set you free

 [Acknowledgement to Doug Savage and the other person who compiled and published these images]

 The evil one knows very well that Jesus never promised us a paradise on earth.
-In fact, Jesus called us to lay down our lives as a “living sacrifice” to Him above all, (Rom.
-12:1-2.)
+In fact, Jesus called us to lay down ourselves or our “minds,” (thoughts, beliefs, will, intellect, and emotions,) as “living sacrifices” unto Him above all, (Rom.
+12:1-3.)
+Repenting from all double-mindedness, we must submit ourselves to God under all circumstances.
+This is the basis of our relationship with Him, (Jam.
+4:7-8.)
 We must die to the sinful desires of this world to live in Christ, (Gal.
 2:19-21.)
-We must repent from everything that is sinful to overcome evil, (Rev. 12:11b.)
+We must repent from everything that is sinful to overcome evil, (Rev. 12:11.)
 We must, after uncompromising acceptance of Jesus, follow Him in a lifestyle of servanthood; trusting in Him to provide for us on all levels of life, (Jn.
 1:12-13; 3:3-5.)

+So, how do we manage our lives according to Jesus’ Scriptural directives?
 Matthew Chapter 25 is proof that none of the parables of Jesus or any other part of the Bible can be viewed in isolation.
-Mt.
-25 contains three connected parables that describe how God requires our active obedience to His creation principles and Moral-Law commandments to manifest His salvation, redemption, and blessing in Christ.
-It is true that we are solely saved, redeemed, and blessed by Jesus’ atonement in our place.
-But after that, we must actively follow Him in a lifestyle of Moral-Law obedience to His New Covenant commandments, (1 Jn.
+Matthew chapter 25 contains three connected parables that describe how God requires our active obedience to His creation principles and Moral-Law commandments to manifest His redemption, salvation, and blessing in Christ.
+It is true that we are solely redeemed, saved, and blessed by Jesus’ atonement in our place.
+But after that, we must passionately follow Him in a lifestyle of Moral-Law obedience to His New Covenant commandments, (1 Jn.
 2:3-6; Jn.
 13:34.)

-In Mt.
-25:1-13, (the parable of the wise and unwise virgins,) Jesus repeatedly warns us to always “watch” [guard our lives] and be “ready” [prepared] for His unexpected (not secret) return, (Jn.
+1. In Mt.
+25:1-13, (the parable of the wise and unwise virgins,) Jesus repeatedly warns us to always “watch” [guard our lives and whatever He had entrusted to us] and be “ready” [prepared] for His unexpected (not secret) return, (Jn.
 10:10; 1 Ths.
-5:21.)
-Eternal life in heaven depends on our personal commitment to take responsibility for our spiritual lives, (Jn.
-1:12-13; 3:3-5; Jude 20,) knowing we must all “appear before the judgment seat of Christ, that each one may [give an account of] the things done in the body [and in this life…]” (Mt.
+5:21-22.)
+Eternal life in heaven depends on our personal commitment to take responsibility for our spiritual lives here one earth, [Jn.
+1:12-13; 3:3-5; Jude verse 20,] knowing we must all “appear before the judgment seat of Christ, that each one may [give an account of] the things done in the body of Christ [and in this life…]” (Mt.
 15:14-30; 1 Cor.
 5:10; Mt.
 25:31-46.)

-One of the most beautiful homes I ever walked into, was a corrugated iron shack that was so neat and clean outside and inside, and so lovingly insulated with newspapers on the walls, I can never get that perfect picture of pride and care out of my mind.
+One of the most beautiful homes I ever walked into, was a corrugated iron shack that was so neat and clean outside and inside, and so lovingly insulated with old newspapers on the walls, I can never get that perfect picture of pride and care out of my mind.
 I am sure that person heard, "Well done, good and faithful servant: you have been faithful over a few things, I will make you ruler over many.
 Enter into the joy of your Lord."
 (Mt.
 25:21.)